J. Rich Leonard: Expired nomination to the U.S. District Court for the Eastern District of North Carolina

 On March 24, 1999, Clinton nominated Leonard to be a U.S. District judge for the United States District Court for the Eastern District of North Carolina.
 Leonard was nominated to fill the seat vacated by W. Earl Britt, who took senior status on December 7, 1997.
-The Raleigh News and Observer reported on March 25, 1999 that the nomination was made at the request of then-Sen. John Edwards, who is a close friend of Leonard.
-Helms then announced his opposition to Leonard's nomination on the grounds that he had wanted to shift that open seat to the United States District Court for the Western District of North Carolina.
+The News and Observer reported on March 25, 1999, that the nomination was made at the request of then-Sen. John Edwards, who is a close friend of Leonard.
+Helms then announced his opposition to Leonard's nomination because he had wanted to shift that open seat to the United States District Court for the Western District of North Carolina.

 The Senate also did not hold a hearing or a vote on Leonard's District Court nomination in 1999 or 2000, and the nomination lapsed with the end of Clinton's presidency.